 - East: Monona Golf Course, Monona Drive and East Dean Avenue (111 E Dean Ave)

 - West: CLOSED.
-The Glenway Golf Course site is permanently closed due to contamination.
+The Glenway Golf Course site is closed due to contamination.
 Use one of the other sites or see a list of alternatives below.